kslambert/imkylelambert/_posts/2019-01-06-creating-content-for-search-results.markdown

 ---
 layout: post
 title:  "Writing content that gets ranked in Google.
-What I have learned."
+What I have learned"
 description: Just because you write and publish content doesn't mean it will be found.
 Take these steps towards helping your content rank in google.
 date:   2019-01-06
 image: /img/posts/google-search.jpg